Monotone additive statistics: Monotone Stationary Time Preferences

 As in \cite{fishburn1982time}, the parameter $r$ can be normalized to be any arbitrary positive constant by applying a monotone transformation to the representation $V$.
 We will often set $r$ appropriately to simplify the form of the representation.
 In contrast, the monotone additive statistic $\Phi$ is uniquely determined by the preference.

-Over the domain of deterministic time lotteries, $V$ coincides with an exponentially discounted utility representation with discount rate $r$.
-For general time lotteries, $\Phi(T)$ is the certainty equivalent of $T$, i.e.\ the deterministic time that satisfies $(x,T) \sim (x,\Phi(T))$.
-The monotonicity and continuity axioms ensure that such a certainty equivalent exists, and it is an implication of stationarity that $\Phi(T)$ is independent of the reward $x$.
+Over the domain of deterministic time lotteries (i.e.\ dated rewards), $V$ coincides with an exponentially discounted utility representation.
+For general time lotteries, $\Phi(T)$ is the certainty equivalent of $T$, i.e.\ the unique deterministic time that satisfies $(x,T) \sim (x,\Phi(T))$.
+The monotonicity and continuity axioms ensure that such a certainty equivalent exists, and it is an implication of stochastic stationarity that $\Phi(T)$ is independent of the reward $x$.
+As we further show in the proof of Theorem~\ref{thm:time-lotteries}, the monotonicity and stochastic stationarity axioms formally translate into the certainty equivalent $\Phi$ being a monotone additive statistic.

-As we show in the proof of Theorem~\ref{thm:time-lotteries}, the monotonicity and stationarity axioms formally translate into the certainty equivalent $\Phi$ being a monotone additive statistic.
-Thus, by Theorem~\ref{thm:domains}, every MSTP has a representation of the form
+Proposition~\ref{prop:non-negative} in the appendix shows that the representation in Theorem~\ref{thm:main} extends to the domain of non-negative bounded random variables.
+Thus every MSTP can be represented in the following form:

 We recover expected discounted utility when $\mu$ is a point mass concentrated on a point $-a < 0$, in which case $\Phi$ takes the form This certainty equivalent, with the normalization $r=a$, yields the familiar representation $V(x,T) = u(x)\mathbb{E}[\ee^{-aT}]$.
 For a general measure $\mu$, the statistic $\Phi(T) = \int K_a(T)\,\dd\mu(a)$ aggregates different discount rates by mixing over their corresponding certainty equivalents.
-The resulting representation is behaviorally distinct from expected discounted utility whenever $\mu$ is not a point mass, since in this case it violates the independence axiom, as we formally prove in \S\ref{appx:independence and betweenness} in the online appendix.

-The representation in Theorem~\ref{thm:time-lotteries} can be extended to a discrete-time setting, which we consider in the supplementary appendix \S\ref{appx:discrete time lotteries}.
-One difficulty that arises is that a discrete time lottery need not have a certainty equivalent that is an integer time.
-Because of this, an additional step is required to first relate each time lottery to a deterministic dated reward.
+The key feature of the representation \eqref{eq:mono-stat-pref-expanded} is that the average is not over discount factors, but instead over certainty equivalents induced by the discount factors.
+The resulting representation is behaviorally distinct from expected discounted utility whenever $\mu$ is not a point mass.
+Indeed, as we formally prove in \S\ref{appx:independence} in the online appendix, this representation satisfies the independence axiom if and only if $\mu$ is a point mass.